 Drupal is an open source CMS that gives its users a large degree of flexibility to modify, share, and distribute content (text, video, data, business services).
 Still, Drupal is more than a CMS.
 It is a Software as a Service (SaaS) solution that is perfect for a small business and scalable for any large enterprise.
-And don’t take our word for it either, check out why it was rated InfoWorld 2011 Top Pick here.

 We’ve used a number of content management systems in the past, and while none are perfect, some do the job better than others.
 Drupal lets us stay ahead of the game and take advantage of the ever-evolving community platform that allows millions of contributors to update it constantly.
 Consider this — somewhere in the world, Drupal is being updated every second.
 Like Wikipedia, it’s driven by people that care about how it functions and operates, rather than how it’s marketed.
 It’s the biggest open secret in web development.

 Unlike many website content management systems that offer narrow frameworks and custom coding, Drupal comes out of the box ready to showcase your brand in an interactive, highly-useable environment.
 You can design (or “theming / theme” in Drupal speak) your Drupal website to match your business needs without many of the restrictions of previous CMS tools.